Make a difference.

 “As gardeners, we put so much care into creating spaces where wildlife can thrive—but it’s just as important to make sure those spaces are truly safe.
-Join me in making Jenkins—and our own homes—safer for birds!”
+Join me in making our homes safer for birds!”

 – Bonnie Witmer, lifelong birder and Visitor Services Associate at Jenkins